martins-vds/kubernetes-technical-briefing/LabGuides/module6-instructions.md

 ![](content/tt-pods-wide.png)

-4. Notice also that some of other pods are on the same node.
-If you scale **_workload-1_**, there might not be enough room for the additional pods to be scheduled on the selected node.
+1. Notice also that some of other pods are on the same node.
+If you scale **workload-1**, there might not be enough room for the additional pods to be scheduled on the selected node.
 Those pods will remain in a **Pending** state because any label specified in the **NodeSelector** is a required to be present on the node before a Pod can be scheduled there.
 Since no other nodes have the required label, there's nowhere for the scheduler to place the additional Pods.

-### Task 4 – Add a Taint to the Node to prevent other Pods from being scheduled on it.
+### Task 4 – Add a Taint to the Node to prevent other Pods from being scheduled on it

 1. Add a **NoSchedule** taint to the selected node